woossi0/suite/docs/usermanual/source/installation/redhat/misc.rst

 GeoServer Data Directory
 ------------------------

-The *GeoServer Data Directory* is the location on the file system where GeoServer stores all of its configuration, and optionally data.
-When working with GeoServer it is often necessary to know where this directory is.
-It is located at :file:`/var/lib/opengeo/geoserver`.
+The **GeoServer Data Directory** is the location on the file system where GeoServer stores all of its configuration, and (optionally) file-based data.
+By default, this directory is located at: :file:`/var/lib/opengeo/geoserver`.

-You may wish to change this location to an alternate location, perhaps to use an existing GeoServer configuration.
-To do so:
+To point GeoServer to an alternate location:

 #.
 Edit the file :file:`/usr/share/opengeo/geoserver/WEB-INF/web.xml`.

 #.
 Search for ``GEOSERVER_DATA_DIR`` and change its value accordingly.

 #.
 Restart Tomcat.

 .. _installation.redhat.misc.pgconfig: